SethSmigelski/search-appearance-toolkit-seo-44/readme.txt

 * **Event parameter:** `outbound_url`
 * Click **Save.**

-After completing these steps (and waiting 24-48 hours for Google Analytics to process the data), you will be able to see all your new events and their associated data (like which links were clicked and how far users scrolled) in your main Events report.
+After completing these steps (and waiting 24-48 hours for Google Analytics to process the data), you will be able to see all your new events and their associated data (like which links were clicked and how far users scrolled) in your Events report.

 = How do I add my Google Search Console verification code? =